R v Golden

 R v Golden, 2001 SCC 83 is a landmark decision of the Supreme Court of Canada on limitations to the power of police officers to perform strip searches.
-The Court held that the common law rule allowing peace officers to perform warrantless searches incident to arrest must be limited in relation to strip searches, citing their heightened intrusiveness and impact on the Charter protected privacy interests of the accused.
+The Court held that the common law rule allowing police officers to perform warrantless searches incident to arrest must be limited in relation to strip searches, citing their heightened intrusiveness and impact on the Charter protected privacy interests of the accused.

 The Court also limited how strip searches may be performed.
 Requiring that, barring exigent circumstances, they be conducted at a police station instead of the place of arrest.
 And established criteria to assess the reasonableness of strip searches under section 8 of the Canadian Charter of Rights and Freedoms.

 Background

 Section 8

 Section 8 of the Charter states:Everyone has the right to be secure against unreasonable search or seizure.Warrantless searches are deemed prima facie unreasonable.
 In order to be justified, the crown has the burden of establishing that a) the search was authorized by law, b) that the law itself was reasonable, and c) that the search was carried out in a reasonable manner.

 The Search Incident to Arrest (SITA) rule is a common law authority that allows police officers to search a lawfully arrested person if they reasonably believe it will advance the objectives of arrest.
 Which include, the discovery of evidence related to the arrest, the preservation of evidence from destruction, and ensuring the safety of the officer or arrestee.
 This standard can be distinguished from the typical requirement for search warrants, in that police officers don't need reasonable and probable grounds to conduct the search, beyond the reasonable and probable grounds necessary to perform the arrest in the first place.